kierennicolas/RISCyPodcast/README.md

 - No background refresh daemon
 - No OPML export or import yet
 - Feed recovery from websites depends on the site exposing a detectable RSS or Atom link
-- The Linux configuration path still uses `podcastmanager` for compatibility, even though the program name is now Riscy-PodMan

 ## Example workflow